Purposes for processing

 For GDPR purposes NHS England’s lawful basis for processing is 6(1)(e) ‘…exercise of official authority…’.
 For special categories (health) data the basis is 9(2)(h) ‘…health or social care…’.

-NHS England has obtained section 251 support (approval under the Health Service (Control of Patient Information) Regulations 2002) to receive the Assuring Transformation Dataset from NHS Digital.
+NHS England has obtained section 251 support (approval under the Health Service (Control of Patient Information) Regulations 2002) to collect Assuring Transformation data from providers of specialised mental health services, and to receive the Assuring Transformation Dataset from NHS Digital.